berar-emanuel/javascript-core/design-patterns/structural/adapter/adapter.md

 5. In the `send()` method of each adapter, we call the corresponding method from the external library (`sendExternalTextMessage` for text messages and `sendExternalImageMessage` for image messages).

 6. In the usage example, we create instances of the adapters and pass them to the external messaging library.
 When we call the `send()` method on each adapter, it uses the external library to send the adapted message content.

+This implementation of the Adapter pattern allows us to seamlessly integrate an external messaging library into our application by adapting its methods to our standard message-sending interface.
+This way, we can use the external library's functionality while maintaining a consistent messaging interface within our application.